NganJason/Tetris/README.md

 An interactive Tetris project created using React.

 #### Features Provided by App
-* Allow user to move tetrominos upon key press
+* Allow user to move tetrominos upon key press.
-* Allow user to rotate tetrominos without crashing the boundaries
+* Allow user to rotate tetrominos without crashing the boundaries.
-* Allow user to drop tetrominos when space bar is pressed
+* Allow user to drop tetrominos when space bar is pressed.
-* Allow user to clear tetrominos when a complete row is formed
+* Allow user to clear tetrominos when a complete row is formed.
-* Allow user to keep track of current score using interactive scoreboard
+* Allow user to keep track of current score using interactive scoreboard.

 ## Demo Video ##